We believe that normalising conversations around mental health leads to better care.

 Father Jegasothy

-Growing up in Sri Lanka during the civil war, I witnessed the impact of state violence and persecution on the Tamil community.
-Despite the hardships, I served as a minister, chaired the Human Rights Organisation in Trincomalee, and advocated for peace as a member of the Central Committee.
-I was deeply involved in resettling displaced people and became a voice for Tamils in public forums, putting myself at risk.
+Growing up in Sri Lanka during the civil war, I witnessed the effects of state violence on the Tamil community.
+Despite the risks, I served as a minister, led the Human Rights Organisation in Trincomalee, and worked to resettle displaced people while advocating for peace.
+After moving to Australia, I supported refugees and asylum seekers on Temporary Protection and Bridging Visas.
+With the support of the Uniting Church, I launched a mission to assist those in detention, especially at Villawood, where I became known as ‘Father.’

-Dr Maiyoori
+Maiyoori

 General Practitioner